 In summary, the majority of the SOs and ACs agree that the RDS-WHOIS2 Review scope should be determined in very close coordination with other ongoing community efforts to avoid duplication of work.
 Moreover, given the concerns regarding the community bandwidth, sheer amount of work associated with a full Review scope, and the length of time it takes to conduct a full Review (12-18 months) compared to the proposed limited scope (approximately six (6) months), the proposed limited scope may be the most feasible approach and best use of community resources.

 Appendix 2 – Scope table

-The Review Team prioritized this Review’s Objectives using the table below.
-The “F2F Results” column indicates the priority assigned to each Objective by the Review Team, using a scale of 1 to 5 (highest).
+The review team prioritized this review’s objectives using the table below.
+The “F2F Results” column indicates the priority assigned to each objective by review team, using a scale of 1 to 5 (highest).